SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ### Palmer et al. *A History of the Modern World*, 9th Edition.

 ### Latvian Institute, 28 Feb.
 2017.
 History of Latvia 1918-1940. www.latvia.eu/history-latvia-1918-1940.

+The heavily nationalist French and English public sentiment at the beginning of the war was fueled by a politically motivated arms race (Huang, The Inevitable Shift).
+Although originally induced by the security dilemma, the rapid military expansion was often exaggerated by political and egotistical motivations: the British government\'s naval ambitions were not strictly defensive.
+This engineered public sentiment was quickly reversed when the bloody trench stalemate became apparent, but the war torn countries felt they needed to outlast the enemy as a point of pride.